-Project JASPER is an initiative to preserve the long tail of journals.
-It was launched on World Preservation Day 2020 and is in response to research that shows that online journals (open or closed access) can just disappear from the internet.
-This happens because of a lack of awareness amongst smaller publishers around the need for long-term digital preservation and/or the resources to enroll a journal in a long-term digital preservation scheme.
+Project JASPER is an initiative to preserve the long tail of open access journals.
+It was launched in response to research by Mikael Laakso and colleagues demonstrating that online journals can just disappear from the internet.
+This can happen because of a lack of awareness amongst smaller publishers around the need for long-term digital preservation and/or the resources to enroll a journal in a long-term digital preservation scheme.

 Long-term archiving of research resources is of paramount importance for scholarship.
 Authors want to ensure their contributions to the scholarly record will be permanent.
 Scholars must be able to access all of the published research in their fields, both now and long into the future.

 Project JASPER aims to close the gap in preservation coverage that currently exists among open access journals, and CLOCKSS is delighted to be a project partner along with DOAJ, Internet Archive, Keepers Registry and PKP.
 Together we have built an easy-to-use system so that publishers of journals indexed in DOAJ can easily preserve their content in CLOCKSS, the Internet Archive, or PKP-PN.

 2022 NASIG Model Digital Preservation Policy Contributors: Corey Davis, Corinne Guimont, Grant Hurley, Jeremy Morse, James Phillpotts, Michelle Polchow, Jennifer Regala, Heather Staines, Willa Tavernier, Alicia Wise, and Melina Zavala